snl-dakota/dakota/docs/user/compiling/configure.rst

 Typically you would uncomment CMake variables *only* for values you need to change for your platform.
-Once you edit variables as needed, run CMake with script file.
+Once you edit variables as needed, run CMake with the script file.

 **Linear Algebra:** Set BLAS, LAPACK library paths if in non-standard locations. ::